-Descriptor This theme includes the ability to - Graduates are expected to understand the significance of the linguistic theory of Translation, practice and research in the field of Translation Studies and appreciate the role of their discipline in its contexts especially in the policy formulation process. demonstrate an advanced knowledge and understanding of the core aspects of the area of study. critically analyze data, make judgments and propose solution to problems. construct and sustain arguments use these arguments, ideas and techniques in problem solving. use practical skills and enquiry efficiently within the area of study. conduct research in the field of study. understand the typology of translation and use A Language (Sinhala), B Language(English) and C Language (Tamil) in Translation process accurately. understand the wider trends and developments that have shaped the field of Translation Studies.
+Descriptor This theme includes the ability to - Graduates are expected to demonstrate an advanced knowledge understand the significance of and understanding of the core aspects the linguistic theory of of the area of study.
+Translation, practice and critically analyze data, make judgments research in the field of and propose solution to problems.
+Translation Studies and construct and sustain arguments use appreciate the role of their these arguments, ideas and techniques discipline in its contexts in problem solving. especially in the policy use practical skills and enquiry formulation process. efficiently within the area of study. conduct research in the field of study. understand the typology of translation and use A Language (Sinhala), B Language(English) and C Language (Tamil) in Translation process accurately. understand the wider trends and developments that have shaped the field of Translation Studies.

-Descriptor This theme includes the ability to - Graduates are expected to be • think imaginatively and innovatively. able to contest knowledge and • evaluate problems from multiple practice, critically consider perspectives. ideas, texts and research and • access information and judge its think reflectively and pertinence. reflexively. • introduce new dimensions to existing ones in the domestic environment. • enrich domestic tools of thinking
+Descriptor This theme includes the ability to - Graduates are expected to be think imaginatively and innovatively. able to contest knowledge and evaluate problems from multiple practice, critically consider perspectives. ideas, texts and research and access information and judge its think reflectively and pertinence. reflexively. introduce new dimensions to existing ones in the domestic environment. enrich domestic tools of thinking